 Regarding applications of offline RL to wireless systems, the recent work~\cite{yang2023offline} investigated a radio resource management problem by comparing the performance of several \emph{single-agent} offline RL algorithms.

+\emph{Distributional RL}: Apart from offline RL via CQL, the proposed scheme builds on \emph{distributional RL} (DRL), which is motivated by the inherent aleatoric uncertainty caused by the stochasticity of the environment~\cite{bellemare2017distributional,dabney2017distributional,dabney2018implicit}.
+Rather than targeting the average return as in conventional RL, DRL maintains an estimate of the \emph{distribution} of the return.
+This supports the design of \emph{risk-sensitive} policies that disregard gains attained via risky behavior, favoring policies that ensure satisfactory worst-case performance levels instead.

+A popular risk measure for use in DRL is the \emph{conditional value at risk} (CVaR)~\cite{rockafellar2000optimization,lim2022distributional,dabney2018implicit,ma2021conservative}, which evaluates the average performance by focusing only on the lower tail of the return distribution.
+Furthermore, a state-of-the-art DRL strategy is \emph{quantile-regression deep Q-network} (QR-DQN), which approximates the return distribution by estimating $N$ uniformly spaced quantiles~\cite{dabney2017distributional}.

+\emph{Offline MARL}: Recently, several works have been proposed that adapt the idea of conservative offline learning to the context of multi-agent systems (offline MARL)~\cite{jiang2023offline,pan2022plan,shao2023counterfactual,wang2023offline,yang2021believe}.
+Specifically, conservative estimates of the value function in a decentralized fashion are obtained in~\cite{jiang2023offline} via value deviation and transition normalization.
+Several other works proposed centralized learning approaches.
+The authors in~\cite{pan2022plan} leveraged first-order policy gradients to calculate conservative estimates of the agents' value functions.
+The work~\cite{shao2023counterfactual} presented a counterfactual conservative approach for offline MARL, while~\cite{wang2023offline} introduced a framework that converts global-level value regularization into equivalent implicit local value regularization.
+The authors in~\cite{yang2021believe} addressed the overestimation problem using implicit constraints.

+Overall, all of these works focused on \emph{risk-neutral} objectives, hence not making any provisions to address risk-sensitive criteria.
+In this regard, the paper~\cite{ma2021conservative} combined distributional RL and conservative Q-learning to develop a risk-sensitive algorithm, but only for single-agent settings.

-\emph{Applications of MARL to wireless systems}: Due to the multi-objective and multi-agent nature of many control and optimization problems in wireless networks, MARL has been adopted as a promising solution in recent years.
+\emph{Applications of MARL to wireless systems:} Due to the multi-objective and multi-agent nature of many control and optimization problems in wireless networks, MARL has been adopted as a promising solution in recent years.